andrey-zherikov/argparse/README.md

   compile-time checking of the type of the first parameter (see examples below for details).
 - Optionally `newMain` function can take a `string[]` parameter as a second argument.
 Providing such a function will mean that `argparse` will parse known arguments only and all unknown ones will be passed as a second parameter to `newMain` function.
-If `newMain` function doesn't have such parameter then `argparse` will error out if there is an unknown argument provided in command line.
+If `newMain` function doesn’t have such parameter, then `argparse` will error out if there is an unknown argument provided in command line.
 - Optionally `newMain` can return a result that can be cast to `int`.
 In this case, this result will be returned from standard `main` function.